 4 Parsing

-The specification text is parsed by a top-down parser using a Definite Clause Grammar enhanced by feature structures in GULP notation [Covington 94].
+The specification text is parsed by a top-down parser using a Definite Clause Grammar enhanced by feature structures [Covington 94].

 The parser generates a syntax tree as syntactic representation, and concurrently a discourse representation structure as semantic representation.